Thursday, June 18th, 2020

 Use caution when opening a drain.
 The problem with opening a drain too soon is that should any contents be under pressure, they can spew out quickly once the drain is detached and this can cause damage to you or your home.
 Go slow and open the drain so it’s facing away from you.

 Honor all codes.
 Every homeowner should be up to date on Cincinnati’s building and plumbing codes before starting any DIY plumbing project.
 If needed, get a permit for the work you’ll be doing.
 If you fail to do so, you could be faced with some pretty hefty fines.

 Apply caution when using household cleaners.
 Many cleaners contain harsh chemicals that can harm your health if used improperly.
 Always read the labels of household cleaners before using them and avoid mixing cleaners or using two different types at one time.
 Additionally, you could always use cleaners in a well-ventilated area.

 At Allied-Reddi Rooter, we care about our customers.
-If you’ve got a plumbing issue, give us a call.
+If you’ve got a plumbing issue, contact us or give us a call.
 We can fix the problem quickly so you stay safe.
 We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.